JuliaPlots/AbstractPlotting.jl/paper.md

 Flexible colorbar or legend placement is a common wish but still surprisingly hard to achieve in many plotting packages, which require manual specification of precise bounding box coordinates for such cases.
 This often leads to a cycle of readjustments whenever any other figure parameters change.
 In Makie, the layout algorithm guarantees that no other objects collide or overlap, which can otherwise be the cause for long-winded and non-reproducible sessions in image editing software.
-Additionally, grid layouts can be nested to arbitrary depths, which means that multiple different subfigures can be combined easily by assembling their top-level layouts into a new parent layout, which is a highly flexible approach of building complex figures.
+Finally, grid layouts can be nested to arbitrary depths, which means that multiple different subfigures can be combined easily by assembling their top-level layouts into a new parent layout.

+Its ability to build responsive data visualizations with complex but clear layouts makes `Makie.jl` suitable for a wide range of work with high demands regarding both performance and aesthetics.

 # Acknowledgements

-S.D. has been supported by the German Federal Ministry of Education and Research, grant number 01IS10S27, 2020.
+S.D. has been supported by the German Federal Ministry of Education and Research, grant number 01IS10S27, 2020 as well as NSF Grant OAC-1835443.
 The Makie project is glad to have an enthusiastic community that has helped us to improve a lot over the years.
 The authors want to thank everybody who has opened issues, reported bugs, contributed ideas or code and has supported us in driving `Makie.jl` forward.